Peter Willmott (businessman): Career

 After graduation, Willmott began working as a financial analyst for American Airlines, and then worked as a consultant for Booz, Allen & Hamilton.
-After that, he was an executive of Federal Express Corporation in different positions from 1974 to 1983, and then served as Chief Executive Officer and President of Carson Pirie Scott & Co. until 1989.
+After that, he was an executive of Federal Express Corporation in different positions from 1974 to 1983, and then was Chief Executive Officer and President of Carson Pirie Scott & Co. until 1989.
 Afterwards, he was the Chief Executive Officer of Willmott Services, Inc. He was Chief Executive Officer and President of Zenith Electronics Corporation from 1996 to 1998.
 He was a Managing Partner at Berkshires Capital Investors.

 While at Carson Pirie Scott & Co, the Chicago Tribune featured "A 12-hour Day In The Life Of Carsons' Willmott."
 Willmott appeared in newspapers again when in 2005, his former secretary was found guilty of stealing over $9.5 million from him over years of working for him.

 Personal life

 Willmott, an avid horse breeder, lived with his wife in Chicago, Illinois; they also had a house in Williamstown, Massachusetts.

-Willmott served on Williams' Board of Trustees from 1983 to 1998 and was Chair of the Board from 1988 to 1998.
-He previously served on the board of trustees of the Clark Art Institute, the Associated Colleges of Illinois, and the Children's Memorial Medical Center.
+Willmott was on Williams' Board of Trustees from 1983 to 1998 and was Chair of the Board from 1988 to 1998.
+He previously was on the board of trustees of the Clark Art Institute, the Associated Colleges of Illinois, and the Children's Memorial Medical Center.
 He died on November 11, 2023.